Frequently Asked Questions for International Applicants

 Drexel is also proud to support international students with need-based aid.
 If you would like to be considered for need-based aid, you must complete the CSS Profile by the appropriate deadline.
 Visit How to Apply for Aid to view the deadlines and find more information regarding the CSS Profile.

 It is important to note that while these jobs can provide a source of income, the pay is typically not enough to cover the cost of tuition and cannot be listed as a funding source on your I-20/DS-2019 application for a visa.
-Many international students will use their income from these positions to cover living expenses such as clothing or going out to eat.
+Many international students will use their income from these positions to cover living expenses such as textbooks, clothing, or going out to eat.

 Curricular Practical Training (CPT) allows F-1 students to engage in employment as long as it is an integral part of their curriculum, like co-op.
 For more information on CPT, visit the Office of International Students and Scholars Services (ISSS) website.